getsentry/frontend-handbook/README.md

 Selectors:
 If you are writing jest tests, you can use a Component (and Styled Component) names as a selector.
 Additionally, if you need to use a DOM query selector, use `data-test-id` instead of a class name.
 We currently don’t, but it is something we can use babel to strip out during the build process.

+## Babel Syntax Plugins
+We have decided to only use ECMAScript proposals that are in stage 3 (or later) (See [TC39 Proposals](https://github.com/tc39/proposals)).
+Additionally, because we are migrating to typescript, we will align with what their compiler supports.
+The only exception to this are decorators.

 ## Contributing